 As a truly global university, we offer a range of specialist services designed to make your move to Edinburgh as smooth as possible.

-Our International Office is the central contact point for overseas students, providing all the information and support you need to settle in.
+Edinburgh Global is the central contact point for overseas students, providing all the information and support you need to settle in.

-Our International Office’s trained Immigration Advisers are available to assist you with visa advice, from the initial stage of applying to study in the UK, through to graduation.
+Edinburgh Global's trained Immigration Advisers are available to assist you with visa advice, from the initial stage of applying to study in the UK, through to graduation.
 We can help with bringing your family to Edinburgh or working during or after your studies.

 We work with a network of agents that can guide you through the application process and advise on immigration matters.